datarchy/datarchy.github.io/content/code/20200820_spark_rows_number/index.md

 only showing top 20 rows
 ```

-At the first sight, the result looks almost like what we are looking for, but it is not really :
+At the first sight, the result looks almost like what we are looking for, but it is not really:
 ```scala
 df2.orderBy('row_id.desc).show
 ```